Skip to content

 An introductory overview of the tools and techniques for extracting knowledge from data.
 Topics to be covered include Python basics, visualization, sampling, hypothesis testing, estimation, prediction, certainty assessment, and informed decision making.
 The necessary preparation is three years of high-school mathematics including algebra 2.

-National income analysis; determinants of GDP and the level of economic activity; unemployment; inflation and non-inflationary full employment; government spending and taxation; the monetary system and Federal Reserve policy; international trade; and how other economic systems work.
+This course examines the economy as a whole: measurement of the level of aggregate economic activity, growth, employment and unemployment, inflation, government spending, taxation and deficits, the monetary system, international trade, and how other economic systems work.
 This course requires a mathematical background including two years of high school algebra or MATH 060.
-Sophomore standing is recommended.

 An introduction to early childhood, elementary, and secondary education for students interested in teaching.
 Students will explore their potential for teaching in light of admission criteria and licensure requirements.
 Includes study of historical and social foundations of education topics such as inquiry into the teaching and learning process, schools in a multicultural and diverse society, the profession of teaching principles of cooperative group learning and cultural differences, communication, and stereotyping.
 Fifteen hours of field experience is included.